 In addition to the lead supervisor, higher education institutions must appoint one or more assistant supervisors.
 These may be based in the doctoral candidate’s department, but they may also work at other departments or institutions.
 Depending on the expertise necessary for the thesis topic, assistant supervisors at universities outside Sweden may also be appointed.

-In addition to the supervisor and assistant supervisor, other resources may be necessary in order to complete the thesis.
-Colleagues on the doctoral programme, and others too, may form a source of support and help.
+In addition to the supervisor and assistant supervisor(s), other support resources may be appropriate.
+Colleagues on the doctoral programme and others may be a source of support and help.